noahflood1/COMP5970-Bonus-FavoritesCloud/README.md

 Track your favorite cities, books, and hobbies and store that informaton in the cloud.

+Stores user data locally for quick loading, and does a cloud check at every change and upon app load, with instant updates to the UI.

 # Assignment requirements

 ## Bonus Assignment requirements: